babylonchain/vigilante/README.md

 $ go build ./cmd/main.go
 ```

-Note that Vigilante depends on https://github.com/babylonchain/babylon, which is still a private dependency.
+Note that Vigilante depends on https://github.com/babylonchain/babylon, which is still a private repository.
 In order to allow Go to retrieve private dependencies, one needs to enforce Git to use SSH (rather than HTTPS) for authentication, by adding the following lines to your `~/.gitconfig`:

 ```